 During her career, Ana has had the good fortune to share the stage with several popular Mexican and Latin America rock and pop bands such as "EL Tri", "Elly Guerra", "Aleks Syntek", "La Lupita", "Kenny y los Electricos", "Lucybell", " Victimas del Dr. Cerebro", "Heroes del Silencio, Rostros Ocultos" among others and performed in all main venues and clubs in Mexico and Los Angeles.

-Coming soon Ana's new material and video release in 2015 "Huraño"
+Coming soon Ana's new material and video release "Huraño"